agroce/tstl/README.md

-The easiest way to understand TSTL may be to examine examples/AVL/avlnew.tstl (https://github.com/agroce/tstl/blob/master/examples/AVL/avlnew.tstl), which is a simple example file in the latest language format (easier to read) (the file avlblocks.tstl has this same harness in a different format).
+The easiest way to understand TSTL may be to examine examples/AVL/avlnew.tstl (https://github.com/agroce/tstl/blob/master/examples/AVL/avlnew.tstl), which is a simple example file in the latest language format.

-These are pretty full-featured testers for an AVL tree class.
+`avlnew.tstl` is a pretty full-featured testers for an AVL tree class.
 You can write something very quick and fairly effective with just a few lines of code, however: